Simulate Time-integrated Coarse-grained Molecular Dynamics with Multi-Scale Graph Networks: Experiments

-\textbf{Stability of learned simulation and Score GNN refinement.} Unlike the single-chain polymers, learned simulation for the more complex SPEs suffers from the out-of-distribution prediction problem, which we resolve with the Score GNN refinement step.
-As a measure of stability, we consider a ``bead collision'' happen when two beads have a distance below 1.0 \r{A}.
-A large number of bead collisions indicates the system is unphysical. \cref{fig:battery}~(c) demonstrates the number of bead collisions as a function of simulation time, averaged over all 50 test SPEs.
-Simulation without Score GNN refinement suffers from bead collision, and the system becomes increasingly unphysical as simulation proceeds.
-The Score GNN refinement significantly reduces collision.
-The system remains stable and realistic for the entire 50-ns simulation.
-In \cref{fig:battery}~(d), (e), and (f) we plot radial distribution functions (RDFs) averaged over the 50-ns simulation for an example testing SPE over (d) Li-ions; (e) Li-ions and TFSI-ions; and (f) Li-ions and polymer beads.
-The excessive-high density at a near distance and missed radius peaks confirm the bead collision and instability without Score GNN refinement.
-With Score GNN refinement, the learned simulation produces RDFs that can recover the overall shape and radius peaks of the ground truth.
-More RDFs are included in the Supplementary Information.
+Our CG model groups every 7 bonded atoms into a CG bead using graph clustering.
+The coarse-graining process of the entire system is illustrated in \cref{fig:battery_1}~(b); the coarse-graining process of a TFSI-ion is illustrated in \cref{fig:battery_1}~(c); the coarse-graining process example polymer chains are illustrated in \cref{fig:battery_1}~(d,e).
+Notably, we use a time-integration step of $\Delta t = 0.2$ ns, making each step of the learned simulator equivalent to $10^5$ steps in classical MD.
+Such a long time step will smooth out all high-frequency vibrational modes of motion while slow modes of motion are preserved.
+It enables dramatic speedup of simulation compared to force-field-based simulations with femtosecond-level time steps.
+Ablation studies on the hyperparameters are included in \cref{appendix:ablation}.

-\textbf{Estimate long-time ion-transport properties using learned simulation.} We next investigate our model's capability in predicting long-time properties of SPEs.
-One key challenge in simulating the Li-ion transport in SPEs is the slow relaxation process in amorphous polymers.
-Consequently, estimating the diffusivity of particles like Li-ions requires very long simulation time to sample the dynamics (\cref{fig:battery_results}~(a)).
+\textbf{Stability of learned simulation and Score GNN refinement.} Stability is a prerequisite for the accurate recovery of simulation ensemble properties.
+As a measure of stability, we consider a ``bead collision'' happens when two beads have a distance below a cut-off radius.
+At a selected cut-off radius, a realistic level of bead collision can be computed from the reference data. \cref{fig:battery_2}~(a) demonstrates the number of bead collisions as a function of simulation time, averaged over all 50 test SPEs, for three different cut-off radii: 0.5 \AA, 1.0 \AA, and 2.0 \AA.
+Simulation without Score GNN refinement suffers from a much higher level of bead collision, and the system becomes increasingly unphysical as simulation proceeds.
+The Score GNN refinement significantly reduces collision to a level similar to the reference, consistently across all cut-off radii.
+Radial distribution functions (RDFs) are commonly used to describe the structural properties of a physical system (definition in \cref{appendix:dataset}).
+In \cref{fig:battery_2}~(b), we plot the RDFs averaged over the 50-ns simulation for an example testing SPE over beads from different components.
+Without the Score GNN refinement, we observe excessively high density at a near distance (which indicate abnormal bead collision and unphysical strctures) and missing radius peaks.
+With the Score GNN refinement, the learned simulation produces RDFs that can recover the reference's overall shape and radius peaks.